withastro/astro/.changeset/swift-coats-teach.md

 "astro": patch
 ---

-Fixes a false positive for the elements `div` and `span`. `div` and `span` are special elements that don't have an interaction assigned, instead it is assigned based on the role assigned via attributes.
+Fixes a false positive for `div` and `span` elements when running the Dev Toolbar accessibility audits.

-This means that cases like the following are deemed correct by the a11y audits:
+Those are special elements that don't have an interaction assigned by default.
+Instead, it is assigned through the `role` attribute.
+This means that cases like the following are now deemed correct:

 ```html
 <div role="tablist"></div>